mjordan/islandora_workbench_docs/docs/installation.md

 This will create a directory named `islandora_workbench` where you will run the `./workbench` command.

-If you don't already have the required libraries installed, clone this repo as above, and then use `setup.py`:
+### Installing required Python libraries in your user's environment

+If you want to install third-party libraries in your user environment, change into the `islandora_workbench` directory and run the following command:

+`python3 setup.py install --user`

+### Installing required Python libraries in your computer's central Python environment

+If you want to install the required Python libraries into your computer's central Python environment, omit the `--user` (note: you must have administrator privileges on the computer to do this):

 `sudo python3 setup.py install`

-If you would rather not install third-party libraries in your operating system's central Python location, or you do not have `sudo` privileges on your computer, you can install them in your user directory:

-`python3 setup.py install --user`

-After you run either of these install commands, all of the required Python libraries will be installed.

 ## Updating Islandora Workbench

 Since Islandora Workbench is under development, you will want to update it often.
-To do this, run the following `git` command:
+To do this, within the `islandora_workbench` directory, run the following `git` command:

 `git pull origin main`

 After you pull in the latest changes using `git`, it's a good idea to rerun the setup tools in case new Python libraries have been added since you last ran the setup tools (same command as above):

-`sudo python3 setup.py install`
+`sudo python3 setup.py install --user`

-or if you originally installed Islandora Workbench using the `--user` option:
+or if you originally installed the required Python libraries centrally, withoug the `--user` option (again, you will need administrator privileges on the machine):

-`python3 setup.py install --user`
+`python3 setup.py install`

 ## Keeping the Islandora Workbench Integration Drupal module up to date